NCBI-Hackathons/VirusAlert/README.md

 Bioreactor Use
 -------------
-LongReadViruses is intended to be used to analyze cell cultures used pharma bioractors to periodically check for viral infection.
+VirusAlert is intended to be used to analyze cell cultures used pharma bioractors to periodically check for viral infection.
 By running clean cell cultures through LRV, users can set a baseline p-value for their specific cell line.
 Extreme deviations along with BLAST analysis of 'contaminent' contigs can indicate viral infection and need for further investigation.